drewmcneely/adjoint1b/blogpost/blogpost.md

 ### Composition and Identity (Utku)
 <!-- We want to describe how to "push forward" distributions -->
-The necessity for composition and identities in a categorical setting requires no explanation, though we note that the mental image of "information flow" is essentially channels/Markov kernels taking states to states.
-The flow of information is essentially a pushforward. <!-- better phrasing -->
+It is obvious why composition and identity is important to form a category.
+We note, however, that we want to think of constituents of a Markov category as states and channels that take states to states.
+So, in such a case, compositionality is important to be able to talk about "taking states to states", where for a state $p$, we wish for its "pushforward" $f_\ast(p) = f\circ p$ to be a state as well.

 ### Monoidal Products (Nico)